mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```
-Then the AC nodal matrix is:
+Then the nodal matrix is:
 ```@repl parameterBranch
 system.acModel.nodalMatrix
 ```

-We can modify the reactance value of branch 1 and add resistance to it while keeping the shift angle constant using the [`parameterBranch!`](@ref parameterBranch!) function as shown below:
+We can modify the reactance value of the branch and add resistance to it while keeping the shift angle constant, as shown below:
 ```@example parameterBranch
 parameterBranch!(system; label = 1, reactance = 0.10, resistance = 0.02)

 nothing # hide
 ```
-After executing this code, we can observe that the nodal matrix of the AC model is automatically updated by the function:
+Next, we can observe that the nodal matrix is updated automatically by the function:
 ```@repl parameterBranch
 system.acModel.nodalMatrix
 ```